 Three methods of property action provided in Florida’s replevin statute exist.
 Two methods involve obtaining a writ order of replevin prior to entering a final judgment.
-Prior to undertaking prejudgment replevin in court, a credit must claim and delivery a verified petition complaint with the court.
+Prior to undertaking prejudgment replevin in court, a credit must claim and delivery a verified petition complaint with the Circuit Court.
 Florida Statute §78.055 sets forth the language that must be included in the complaint of replevin.

 JUDGMENT OF REPLEVIN

 The next procedure under Florida’s replevin statute is prejudgment replevin with notice to the defendant.
 This is governed by Florida Statute §78.065.
 As the name suggests, this form of replevin is still done prior to a judgment, with notice given to the defendant.
 This notice is provided via the Order to Show Cause procedures set forth in Florida Statute §78.065.
 Careful compliance with the procedural hurdles of the statute is imperative.
 A creditor must ensure that the defendant personally receives the order to show cause through process service.

 If personal service is unattainable (i.e. the defendant is stealthily avoiding the process server by staying on a friend’s couch for a few weeks), the process server (or sheriff) must comply with the strict mandates of the statute, including placing the order to show cause and summons on the main entrance of the defendant’s residence.
 The return of service filed by the process server must state that the server could not locate the defendant while detailing how they served the order.

 SHOW CAUSE HEARINGS

 Because of the relative obscurity of replevin in Florida, many process servers don’t have experience serving these show cause orders.
 Therefore, it is imperative for the creditor or creditor’s attorney to make sure the process server complies with Florida Statute §78.065.
 Additionally, the return of service must accurately memorialize the process server’s service efforts.
 By providing notice to the debtor of the replevin under the show cause procedures of Florida Statute §78.065, the creditor is not required to post a bond as a condition precedent to issuance of the writ of replevin.